sebastian89n/code-learning-hub/algorithms/README.md

 anticipated data sizes and performance constraints.
 It provides a foundation for algorithm analysis that is critical for designing systems that are both efficient and scalable.

+## Bubble Sort

+### Characteristics
+- **Simple Algorithm:** Bubble sort is one of the simplest sorting algorithms, easy to understand and implement.
+- **Comparison-Based:** It repeatedly compares and swaps adjacent elements if they are in the wrong order.
+- **In-Place Sorting:** It sorts the array without needing additional storage, aside from a few temporary variables.
+- **Stable Sort:** Bubble sort maintains the relative order of equal elements.

+### When to Use
+- **Educational Purposes:** Ideal for teaching basic sorting concepts and algorithm analysis.
+- **Nearly Sorted Data:** Efficient for datasets that are already mostly sorted, as its best-case performance is quite good.

+### When Not to Use
+- **Large Datasets:** Inefficient for large datasets due to its poor average and worst-case time complexity.
+- **Performance-Critical Applications:** Other more efficient sorting algorithms like Quick Sort, Merge Sort, or Heap Sort are preferable.

+### Algorithm
+1. Start at the beginning of the array.
+2. Compare the first two elements.
+3. If the first element is greater than the second, swap them.
+4. Move to the next pair of elements and repeat the comparison and swapping if needed.
+5. Continue this process until the end of the array.
+6. Repeat the entire process for all elements, reducing the effective size of the array by one each time (since the largest element gets "bubbled" to the end).

+### Big O Notation
+- **Best Case:** `O(n)` - Occurs when the array is already sorted.
+- **Average Case:** `O(n^2)` - Occurs when the array elements are in random order.
+- **Worst Case:** `O(n^2)` - Occurs when the array is sorted in reverse order.
+- **Space Complexity:** `O(1)` - Only a constant amount of additional space is required.

+### Summary
+Bubble sort is an elementary sorting algorithm that is simple and easy to implement but inefficient for large datasets due to its quadratic time complexity.
+It is primarily useful for educational purposes and small or nearly sorted datasets where its simplicity can be an advantage.